niquet/learn-http/README.md

 <img width="100.00%" src="https://github.com/niquet/learn-http/blob/main/http_cover.png">

 This document started as a place I can come back to whenever I need to refresh knowledge on HTTP.
-Meanwhile I add or update information whenever I find something new or interesting about and around the HyperText Transfer Protocol.
+Meanwhile I add or update information whenever I find something new or interesting around the HyperText Transfer Protocol.

 Feel free to make a pull request if you want something changed or feel like I'm missing out on something.
 For now, happy learning and thanks for stopping by.
 Leave a star if you're happy with this little side project of mine! :star: